-Executing every lease and filing the counterpart (the expense of 1787. drawing the same to be paid by the lessee) fifteen shillings.
+Executing every lease and filing the counterpart (the expense of drawing the same to be paid by the lessee) fifteen shillings.

-And that the fees of the Prothonotary, Sheriff, and other officers and of the other officers and of the other officers and inter officers and set of the supreme Court, and jurors and witnesses, shall be the same, eers, kee as they are entitled to receive for similar services in the same court.
+And that the fees of the prothonotary, sheriff and other officers of the supreme court and jurors and witnesses shall be the same as they are entitled to receive for similar services in the same court.

-SECT.
-XIV.
-And be it further enacted by the authority aforesaid, Provision That in all cases where escheats, for want of heirs or known kindred, escheats interedents have happened, as well previously to the late revolution, as since the to the art. same, they, and each of them, shall be enquired of by the Escheator-General, or his deputy, decided upon by like traverse and claim, and under the like limitations of time for making such traverse and claim, exposed to sale, and sold in like manner, as is herein before provided as to escheats for want of heirs, and the monies thence arising shall belong and go, as the same by law would before the publication of this act.
+[Section XI.]
+(Section XIV.
+P. L.) And be it further enacted by the authority aforesaid, That in all cases where escheats for want of heirs or known kindred have happened, as well previously to the late revolution, as since the same, they and each of them shall be inquired of by the escheator-general or his deputy, decided upon by like traverse and claim, and under the like limitations of time for making such traverse and claim, exposed to sale and sold in like manner as is herebefore provided as to escheats for want of heirs, and the moneys thence arising shall belong and go as the same by law would before the publication of this act.

-SECT.
-XV.
-Provided, That the brothers or sisters of the half blood, Proviso, as the father, mother, grandfather or grandmother of the person so share in such dying, shall not have any benefit or share of the escheats which have escheats. happened heretofore : Provided also, That nothing in this act shall affect the claim of any person, who shall be possessed of any escheat which had previously happened as aforesaid, by virtue of an escheat warrant for the re-surveying of any lands that had formerly escheated.
+(Section XV.
+P. L.) Provided, That the brothers or sisters of the half blood, the father, mother, [grandfather] or grandmother of the person so dying shall not have any benefit or share of the escheats which have happened heretofore.
+Provided also, That nothing in this act shall affect the claim of any person who shall be possessed of any escheat which had previously happened as aforesaid by virtue of an escheat warrant for the re-surveying of any lands that had formerly escheated.

-SECT.
-XVI.
-Provided nevertheless, That such escheat warrant, of escheat and the survey which hath been made thereon, be returned into the warrants, and surveys office of the Surveyor-General of this state, within two years from made thereand after the publication of this act, and that the purchase money, together with the interest which shall be due upon the same, be satisfied within one year thereafter, where such survey hath not been duly returned, and satisfaction made for the same land heretofore.
+(Section XVI.
+P. L.) Provided nevertheless, That such escheat warrant and the survey which hath been made thereon be returned into the office of the surveyor-general of this state within two years from and after the publication of this act and that the purchase money, together with the interest which shall be due upon the same be satisfied within one year thereafter, where such survey hath not been duly returned and satisfaction made for the same land heretofore.